 Claudia trained as a painter but transferred to pots because she found the turning surface sympathetic to an unfolding visual narrative.
 Stories are her raw material – both her own and other people’s, also fictional stories, songs, and poetry.
 The human, cultural, and historic associations of pottery connect particularly well to the work she does interpreting women’s histories and contemporary lives.
-They also break and can be mended which she finds to be a compelling metaphor for both trauma and survival – the mending has an optimistic quality.
+The nature of pots is that they can break, and so can be mended.
+This she finds to be a compelling metaphor for both trauma and survival – the mending has an optimistic quality.

 The shattered pots are rebuilt using conservation grade adhesive and gold, platinum, or aluminium leaf is used to gild the edges of shards to frame the internal images or emphasise a broken line.